zcourts/groovesquid/README.md

 * Fix encoding issues in FileStore.java while writing ID3 tags (äöüß etc. --> ????)
 * Fix "invalid client" error on startup (not a problem yet, but may be a problem in the future)
 * Find another way to design GUI than netbeans designer
-* download rate (kb/s) only shown when downloads are finished
 * duration & kBit/s preloading

 Also see https://groovesquid.uservoice.com/forums/205365-general